 As implied by the git and GitHub workflows, code development on GitHub is performed using the following stages:

 Let’s say that you have decided to contribute to the OpenSCAP Base project and you are already familiar with basic usage.
 A good way to start is to open GitHub’s issues tracker and pick an issue.
-If you already have an issue and its solution, check out the instructions to see how to contribute your code.
+If you already have an issue and its solution, submit a pull request using the GitHub UI and we will review your code – check contribute.adoc for more details.
 If you are not sure which issue to chose ask us on IRC.

 All of our tools have their support section where you can find information how to contribute to that project.